mmssr/mmssr.github.io/_posts/2021-06-07-CTF Challenge Forwards From Grandma.md

 CTFs are information security competitions which tend to come in a few formats.
 Most that I have participated in follow a "Jeopardy Board" format, with numerous challenges to be solved.
 Others are more styled like hack-the-box, where you have a machine to root, and so on.
 Either way, the goal is to capture a flag, which is often a string in the format of flag{blah_blah_blah}.
 These are fantastic competitions for a variety of reasons, such as improving your technical skillset, learning to use new tools, and gaining a methodology for approaching abstract problems with little to no hints or prompts.

 <h2>Forwards From Grandma</h2>
 This was a challenge that I found from the Tenable CTF in 2021.
-You are given an email file along with the prompt: "My grandma sent me this email, but it looks like there’s a hidden message in it.
+You are given an <a href:="https://github.com/mmssr/mmssr.github.io/blob/master/assets/tmp.eml">email file</a> along with the prompt: "My grandma sent me this email, but it looks like there’s a hidden message in it.
 Can you help me figure it out?"
 Feel free to poke at it yourself, but don't scroll too far as I will be spoiling it.
-Assuming you aren't using some bizarre OS I have never heard of, this challenge should be solveable without any special tools.
+Assuming you aren't using some bizarre OS I have never heard of, this challenge should be solvable without any special tools.

 Let's take a look at the email:
 ![email](/assets/fwdfrmgma.PNG)